 The sad reality that gets missed with this giant muscle group’s lack of understanding in weight training is: bodybuilders and weightlifters in the earlier years have a tough time actually feeling the exercise movements there performing.

-I want to help take some of the guesswork out of training upper back with this article: so, let’s discuss how to build size, thickness width and shape into the upper back.
-The sweat, intensity and passion to develop this muscle group...
-I will leave to you!
+So... let's put training upper back under the Dynamic Weight Training microscope: starting with how to build size, thickness width and shape into the upper back.
+The sweat, intensity and passion to develop this muscle group... will be left up to you!

 So what types of exercises do what for the upper back